nyangweso-rodgers/Web-Applications-with-React.js/React-Fundamentals/React-Toolchains/nextjs/Readme.md

     7. __Performance__ - how to optimize your application for end-users.
     8. __Scalability__ - how your application adapts as your team, data, and traffic grow.
     9. __Developer Experience__ - your team’s experience building and maintaining your application.
-# History of `NextJS`
-* Released in Oct.
-2016 by __Vercel__ with the goal of resolving the following drawbacks of `ReactJS`
-    1. Performance issues
-    2. Routing
-    3. Server-side rendering
-    4. SEO

 # Introduction to `NextJS`
 * `NextJS` is a `React` Framework that enables: